Jacob Tierney has opened up about the initial pushback he faced for including sex scenes in Heated Rivalry season one.

 “Torn between the sport they live for and the love they can’t ignore, Shane and Ilya must decide if there’s room in their fiercely competitive world for something as fragile – and powerful – as real love.”

-Since gracing our TV and laptop screens, Heated Rivalry has become a smash hit due to its decade-spanning love story, music choices, and chemistry-filled performances from Storrie and Williams.
+Since its release, Heated Rivalry has become a smash hit thanks to its decade-spanning love story, carefully curated music and the undeniable chemistry between Storrie and Williams.

-However, the most popular element of the series has been its jaw-dropping NSFW content, with many of Shane and Ilya’s passionate trysts consistently going viral on social media.
+Yet the show’s most talked-about element has been its jaw-dropping NSFW content, with Shane and Ilya’s passionate trysts frequently going viral on social media.

-While Heated Rivarly’s explicit gay sex scenes have become the standout star, so to speak, they initially faced pushback from studio execs in the show’s early stages.
+While the series’ explicit gay sex scenes have arguably become its signature, they initially faced some pushback from studio executives during development.

-In a recent interview with Slate, the show’s creator and writer, Tierney, reflected on his experience pitching the series, revealing that some of the high-ups suggested he wait until season two to feature Shane and Ilya’s sex life.
+In a recent interview with Slate, creator and writer Jacob Tierney reflected on pitching the series, revealing that a few high-ups suggested he hold off on showing Shane and Ilya’s intimate moments until season two.

 “I was like, ‘What are you f**king talking about?!
 These books are porn.
 You think that the audience is here despite that?
 They’re here for this.
-This is what they want,” he told the news outlet.
+This is what they want,'” he told the outlet.

-Tierney’s latest interview comes a week after Crave and HBO Max – with the help of Storrie and Williams – announced that the series would be returning for a second season.
+The interview comes just a week after Crave and HBO Max — with the help of Storrie and Williams — confirmed that Heated Rivalry would be returning for a second season.

 “Season two.
 Heated Rivalry.
 Confirmed,” Storrie exclaimed in an announcement video, with Williams teasing a “hotter, wetter, and longer” season.

-While we’re still a ways away from Heated Rivalry season two, Tierney has teased what fans can expect in a handful of interviews.
+While we’re still a ways off from season two, Tierney has hinted at what fans can expect in several interviews.

-While speaking to Entertainment Weekly, the 46-year-old creative said: “We’re following Shane and Ilya.
+Speaking to Entertainment Weekly, the 46-year-old creator said: “We’re following Shane and Ilya.
 That’s not gonna be a shock.
 There’s certainly a possibility we’ll have additional resources, and we can do some things that we would want to do.”

-“I don’t know if you’re going to get that.
+In another chat with Gold Derby, Tierney addressed calls for a season longer than six episodes, giving fans an idea of what’s to come: “I don’t know if you’re going to get that.
 But you’re going to get a lot of content.
 Everyone’s pretty committed to this universe, in this world.
 So it’s going to be OK.
-It’s going to be good,” he explained to the news outlet.
+It’s going to be good.”

 The season one finale of Heated Rivalry airs on 26 December.